bucs110a0spring22/ch2-lab-nhatdinhnguyen/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-Part A lists weeks, classes, tuition, and computes the cost per week and cost per class.
+Part A lists weeks, classes, tuition, and computes the cost per week and cost per class and lists that as well.
 Part B chooses a random index within a list and prints it.

 ## GRACE DAYS
 Grace days used for this assignment: 0